Beginning class meets TBA

-$100 per six-week session, or $20 drop-in rate per class.
-This is due upon registration with PayPal or by check (made out to Head Over Wheels) or cash on the first day of class.
+Payment is due via Venmo (to Carly-Schuna), PayPal (to firstname.lastname@example.org), check (made out to Head Over Wheels), or cash before or on the first day of class.

 Q: Am I beginner or intermediate?